 They nest where moss is grown, residing in cup nests.
 The high elevation boreal forests of the Smoky Mountains have plenty of these areas.

 9. The Tufted Titmouse

 You will find the Tufted Titmouse in shrubs, parks, and mixed woods.
 They are extremely cute when they puff up their feathers!
 The titmouse is friendly and curious, often seen on window ledges peeking into homes to see what’s going on!
 Their preferred nesting site is in the holes of trees.
 Often, holes left behind by woodpeckers become nesting sites for the Tufted Titmouse.

 10. The Purple Finch

 They have mainly been bullied from Tennessee by the House Finch, but catching sight of one is a rare treat!
 They are gorgeous and can be found looking for seeds, insects, and berries on the ground.

 Birdwatchers can delight in a vast array of visual eye candy while in the Tennessee/Smoky Mountain area of the United States.
-Have your binoculars and cameras ready, maybe a sweet bird will land on your shoulder and sing you a song!
+Have your binoculars and cameras ready, and get ready for the beautiful birdsong of the Smokies!

 Always remember it is illegal to bait any animals in the Great Smoky Mountains National Park.
 Do not try to feed a bird from your hand, especially for a photo opportunity.

 If you’re ready to do a little bird watching now, be sure to check out our guide on the best places to birdwatch in the Smokies!